 Intent is the hardest element to prove in the law.
 Intent can only be proven in most cases by either what someone said, or by showing that their actions demonstrated their state of mind.
 Showing the intent to harass someone is difficult, and the burden always rests on the government to prove their case beyond a reasonable doubt.

-If there is no physical contact than there must typically be more than an isolated incident to satisfy the requirements of the harassment statute.
-There must be evidence that there was intentional stalking, following, continual aggravated speech, repeated threats or other conduct or words that would rise to the level of a criminal action of harassment.
-Examples in the past are where threats are made, and then the threatening party followed the victim to multiple places over a period of time.
+If there is no physical contact than the government must show there was more than an isolated incident to satisfy the requirements of the harassment statute.
+The police must present evidence that there was intentional stalking, following, continual aggravated speech, repeated threats or other conduct or words that would rise to the level of a criminal action of harassment.
+For example, the police must show that threats were made, and that the threatening party followed the victim to multiple places over a period of time.

 In previous cases, our attorneys have defended individuals charged with ringing the phone in the middle of the night repeatedly, with making threats of violence over the phone, and with communicating anonymously via computer programs and phone apps.
-In each of these cases, limiting the incidents proven by the government can reduce the penalties faced by the Defendant.
+In each of these cases, by limiting the incidents proven by the government, our attorneys have been able to beat charges or reduce the penalties faced by the Defendant.

 As with all criminal statutes, you have important constitutional rights in defending against the officer or other government agent who is prosecuting you.
 You have a right to remain silent.
 You have a right not to speak to the officer who contacts you.
 You have the right not to have evidence gathered against you in an unconstitutional way.
 You also may have important First Amendment defenses if the harassment claim is based largely or entirely on speech.
 The First Amendment gives a broad rights to speak freely, even where that speech is offensive to others.